Skip to content

 What is the difference between being tired and being drained?

 Tiredness is physical and usually solved by a good night's sleep.
-Being drained is emotional or cognitive; it is the feeling that your internal battery no longer holds a charge, even after resting.
+Being drained is emotional or cognitive; it's the feeling that your internal battery no longer holds a charge, even after resting.

 Why do I feel drained even when I haven't done much?

 This is often due to decision fatigue or the Zeigarnik Effect.
-Holding on to multiple small, unfinished tasks in your head consumes significant background energy, similar to apps running in the background of a smartphone.
+Holding multiple small, unfinished tasks in your head consumes significant background energy, similar to apps running invisibly on a smartphone.

 Can learning new things help with exhaustion?

 Yes, counter-intuitively.
 While it takes energy to learn, the dopamine hit from curiosity can "reset" a brain suffering from ennui.
-Engaging with bizarre scientific realities can stimulate New neurons and break the cycle of monotony.
+Engaging with bizarre scientific realities can stimulate new neural pathways and break the cycle of monotony.

 Key Takeaways